-- To prevent or reverse weight loss in cancer patients when possible.
+- To prevent or reverse weight loss when possible

-- To improve quality of life of cancer patients by managing physical, emotional, social and spiritual symptoms.
+- To improve the quality of your life by managing physical, emotional, social, and spiritual symptoms

 Pain and Symptom Management

-Patients meet with a registered dietitian to discuss nutritional problems, such as loss of appetite, food aversions, gastrointestinal side effects from chemotherapy or radiation or the need for food texture modification.
-In the CARE clinic the registered dietitian will assess the patient’s baseline nutritional status, muscle mass, and calorie expenditure through specialized tools.
-An individualized plan is developed to maintain an optimal nutritional status throughout treatment.
+You may also meet with a registered dietitian to discuss nutritional problems, such as loss of appetite, food aversions, gastrointestinal side effects from chemotherapy or radiation or the need for food texture modification.
+In the CARE clinic, our registered dietitian will assess your baseline nutritional status, muscle mass, and calorie expenditure through specialized tools.
+An individualized plan is then developed to maintain an optimal nutritional status throughout treatment.

 Speech and Swallowing Therapy

-A speech-swallowing therapist provides strategies to improve swallowing function and pleasurable intake of nutrition, and communication skills including articulation therapy, voice therapy and non-verbal communication.
+A speech-swallowing therapist is available to provide strategies to improve swallowing function and pleasurable intake of nutrition, and communication skills including articulation therapy, voice therapy, and non-verbal communication.

 Physical therapy can help improve your overall endurance and muscle tone, improve your respiratory capacity, and reduce the effects of cancer-related fatigue.
 One of our physical therapists will perform a comprehensive assessment and develop a personalized exercise program to meet your individual needs.
 The use of exercise and physical activities can help condition your muscles and restore strength and movement.